hackclub/hackclub/workshops/full_stack_todo_app/README.md

 Let's create the interface of the Todo App to perform CRUD operations.

-Create a new folder and name it as `components`.
+Create a new folder inside the `src` folder and name it as `components`.
 All of our Todo App components will be in this folder.

 ### Inputting a Todo